noobbiee/Active-Directory/README.md

 | NTLM shell | Unusual powershell execution. outbound connections | Application whitelisting, contrained language mode |
 | Pass-the-hash | EventID 4624 logon type 3, lateral movement alerts | Enable Protected users group, disable NTLM where possible

+# Disclaimer
+This lab is built entirely for educational purposes in an isolated environment.
+All techniques emonstrated here are performed on the systems I own and control.
+Performing these attacks on systems without explicit authorisation is illegal.